Surrey: Modern history

-Prior to the Great Reform Act of 1832, Surrey returned fourteen Members of Parliament (MPs), two representing the county and two each from the six boroughs of Bletchingley, Gatton, Guildford, Haslemere, Reigate and Southwark.
+Prior to the Reform Act 1832, Surrey returned fourteen Members of Parliament (MPs), two representing the county and two each from the six boroughs of Bletchingley, Gatton, Guildford, Haslemere, Reigate and Southwark.
 For two centuries before the Reform Act, the dominant political network in Surrey was that of the Onslows of Clandon Park, a gentry family established in the county from the early 17th century, who were raised to the peerage in 1716.
 Members of the family won at least one of Surrey's two county seats in all but three of the 30 general elections between 1628 and 1768, while they took one or both of the seats for their local borough of Guildford in every election from 1660 to 1830, usually representing the Whig Party after its emergence in the late 1670s.
 Successive heads of the family held the post of Lord Lieutenant of Surrey continuously from 1716 to 1814.

 One of the principal residences of the British monarchy in the 18th century was Kew Palace in north Surrey, leased by Queen Caroline of Brandenburg-Ansbach in 1728 and inhabited by her son Frederick, Prince of Wales, and later by King George III and Queen Charlotte of Mecklenburg-Strelitz.
 After the latter's death at the palace in 1818 it was sold.
 The White House was demolished about this time, but the Dutch House survives and is now a museum.

+In 1765 the Richmond Theatre was built in Surrey under the supervision of David Garrick.
+It was modelled after the Theatre Royal, Drury Lane and served as one of Surrey's main theatre's until it was demolished in 1884.

 Until the modern era Surrey, apart from its northeastern corner, was quite sparsely populated in comparison with many parts of southern England, and remained somewhat rustic despite its proximity to the capital.
 Communications began to improve, and the influence of London to increase, with the development of turnpike roads and a stagecoach system in the 18th century.
 A far more profound transformation followed with the arrival of the railways, beginning in the late 1830s.
 The availability of rapid transport enabled prosperous London workers to settle all across Surrey and travel daily to work in the capital.
 This phenomenon of commuting brought explosive growth to Surrey's population and wealth, and tied its economy and society inextricably to London.